aruyu/nvim-indentconfig/README.md

 -- Default options.
 require("nvim-indentconfig").setup({
   -- The global indent settings here.
-  -- This option would set all the filetyps. default = {
+  -- This option would set all the filetypes. default = {
     expandtab = true,
     size = 2,